Kyrgyzstan

 Stock Market:

-The Kyrgyz Stock Exchange (KSE) was founded in 1994 and the first stock auction took place in May 1995 as part of the government’s privatization of state owned enterprises.
-In May 2000 the KSE became a joint stock company and during the same year Turkey’s Borsa Istanbul became a shareholder of the KSE, followed by the Kazakhstan Stock Exchange in 2001.
-Currently, the KSE lists 19 companies with a market capitalization of USD 1.1 billion as of September 2023.
+The Kyrgyz Stock Exchange (KSE) was founded in 1994, and the first stock auction took place in May 1995 as part of the government’s privatisation of state-owned enterprises.
+In May 2000, the KSE became a joint stock company, and during the same year, Turkey’s Borsa Istanbul became a shareholder of the KSE, followed by the Kazakhstan Stock Exchange in 2001.
+Currently, the KSE lists 23 companies with a market capitalisation of USD 2.6 billion as of September 2025.

 Useful Links: